House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 7. All the rest

-If all else fails, you can clean up the spray paint with oven cleaner.
+If all else fails, you can clean up the spray paint with an oven cleaner.
 Spray it on the affected area and then leave it for 40 minutes.
 Although it’s designed to dissolve grease, it can also clean up spray paint.

-Finally, if for some reason you have the following chemicals handy, they might work: methylene chloride, methyl-ethyl-ketone, sodium hydroxide, or xylene.
+Finally, if for some reason you have the following chemicals handy, they might work methylene chloride, methyl-ethyl-ketone, sodium hydroxide, or xylene.
 Be smart if using these.
 Wear proper protective equipment, and clean it all up when you’re finished.

 Conclusion